-- Required: High school diploma (equivalent acceptable) or be a high school senior who expects to graduate by the time the program begins. - Preferred: Graduated in the upper one-half of the high school graduating class with a 2.8 GPA or higher. - Preferred: ACT scores to submit with your application.
+• Required: High school diploma (equivalent acceptable) or be a high school senior who expects to graduate by the time the program begins.

+• Preferred: Graduated in the upper one-half of the high school graduating class with a 2.8 GPA or higher.